KyleAMathews/blog/src/pages/2023-09-08---some-notes-on-local-first-development/index.md

 I’ve read about and played with local-first type ideas for a decade or so but only now does it seem to be gaining steam with many young startups rushing to productize its ideas.
 Why?

 My general model for change in the tech world is that a given bounded community of practice can only adopt one large shift in practices at a time.
-While local-first ideas have been floating around for decades, they haven’t come to the forefront of practitioners who’ve been focused on more important and urgent changes.
+While local-first ideas have been floating around for decades, they haven’t come to the forefront for practitioners as they’ve been focused on more important and urgent changes.

 A simplified timeline of these practice shifts for building web apps is: